Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Methods

 For the second approach of evaluating Bayesian calibration, and to address concerns about the fidelity of the positive controls with respect to unmeasured confounding and the actual true effect sizes, we train the Bayesian calibration method on 80\% of the negative control combinations, and test the positive and negative controls that were not used in the same TCO combinations from the training data set.
 Due to the nature of the linear model, we can only evaluate the constant bias model using this training data set.

 We use Markov chain Monte Carlo, specifically a Gibbs sampler, to estimate the log of the effect sizes for the Bayesian calibration procedure.
+We use R with the JAGS program to define the prior distribution and run the MCMC.
 We specify three parallel chains, 1000 burn-in and adaptive iterations, thinning of one, and 1000 additional samples to take.
 Initial values for each chain are specified to have a mean of zero and a variance of one.
 The trace, histogram, empirical cumulative distribution function, and autocorrelation plots reflect adequate convergence.
+We sample $\beta$ and find the posterior intervals by finding the 95th quantiles of the posterior samples of $\theta$, denoted in the code as `thetaTest.' \\

+For the constant model, we use the following BUGS syntax, where nu = $1/(\sigma^2)$.
+Note that JAGS uses precision in the normal distribution: